realtimerealbook/ireal-parse/README.md

 ## Testing

-To test that your output matches the expected output, create the directory `data_out_test/` in your home folder and ensure that the correctly parsed files are in `data_out_test/<filename>.json`.
+To test that your output matches the expected output, create the directory `data_out_test/` in your home folder and place your expected output in `data_out_test/<filename>.json`.
 Then simply run
 ```js
 node test
 ```